-There has been sustained attention on blockchain technology, and a growth in interest in the technology by established businesses.
-Fintech businesses have begun moving beyond the proof-of-concept stage to formalising actual use cases for distributed ledger technology such as managing supply chains, making crossborder payments, trading derivatives, managing assets and digital currency exchanges.
-The ASX is progressing with its plans to adopt a blockchain-based technology for its clearing and settlement process to replace its current 'CHESS' system.
-The ASX is currently conducting internal analysis and testing of the technology which is set to conclude at the end of August 2020 with the implementation of the new system scheduled for March 2021.
+There has been sustained attention on cryptocurrency and blockchain technology, and a growth in interest in the technology by established businesses.
+Fintech businesses have begun moving beyond the proof-of-concept stage to formalising actual use cases for distributed ledger technology, such as managing supply chains, making cross-border payments, trading derivatives, managing assets and digital currency exchanges.
+The ASX continues to progress its plans to adopt a blockchain-based technology for its clearing and settlement (CS) process to replace its current "CHESS" system.
+The ASX is currently conducting internal analysis and testing of the technology with specific customer development workspaces and is currently scheduled to be implemented by April 2022 (with provision for this to be extended to April 2023, if required).